ChrisDoubleJ/Python_Data_Analysis/Analysis/README.md

 ### Results
 #Insert Picture of Trending Top Skills for Data Analysts in the UK
 Bar graph visualszing the trending top skills for data analysts in the UK in 2023.

+## 2. How well do jobs and skills pay for Data Analysts?